• Skip to main content

 International Sculpture Day is organized by the International Sculpture Center, its affiliates and chapters worldwide.
 Pacific Northwest Sculptors participates in this event each year featuring demonstrations, talks and interactive activities.

-Filed Under: Events, Events-Archive, Special Events Author: Dave Frei
+Filed Under: Events, Events Archive Author: Past Member

 Reader Interactions